Common Causes of Wrongful Death Claims in Kentucky

 - Nursing home negligence or abuse.
 Many injuries and deaths in long-term care facilities are never investigated.
 Unfortunately, many of these injuries and fatalities are caused by physical abuse, emotional abuse, and neglect that often includes malnutrition, dehydration, falls, medication errors, bedsores and infections like UTI's.
 If someone you love has been hurt or has died in a nursing home, then you should report the incident and contact an experienced Kentucky nursing home abuse lawyer to ensure the incident is properly investigated before it's too late.

 - Medical malpractice.
 After a medical error results in permanent injury or sudden death, it's critical to discuss the situation with an attorney to avoid making any mistakes that could potentially hurt your case.
-Not all medical errors are unavoidable accidents; sometimes surgical errors and physician mistakes are forms of malpractice that occur because of negligence.
+Despite what you may have been told by the doctor or hospital, not all known complications are unavoidable accidents; sometimes nursing errors, surgical errors and physician mistakes are forms of malpractice that occur because of negligence.

 - Dangerous drugs and defective medical products.
 When corporations bypass sufficient safety procedures and put profits above people, their products put patients and consumers at great risk.
 Pharmaceutical companies and medical device manufacturers are often aware of potential risks and fail to warn the public in order get products to market more quickly.
 When these companies skip steps in the process, it can result in serious injuries or cause the death of many people.

-While this may seem like an easy task, it's important to understand what you're up against.
+Winning a wrongful death claim in Kentucky is no easy task.
+You're often up against a well financed insurance company or corporation that will do anything to beat you.
 Before making any decisions that could significantly affect you and your family's future, contact an experienced attorney that can answer your questions, explain your legal options, and has the resources available to fight for the compensation you deserve.

 Differences Between Personal Injury and Wrongful Death Cases